tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 **Important**: The values in the `foursquareWDC.js` file, including your client ID, could be visible to anyone who can access your web data connector.
-Don't use this approach if you need the client secret to call APIs (which is an additional client value that you get from the OAuth provider).
-In that case, you should use server-flow OAuth.
-Server flow is covered in this tutorial.
-In this tutorial, you are calling an API that requires the client secret, so the client secret is not embedded in the `.js` file.
+Don't put your client secret here.
+In this tutorial, we are using the authorization code grant type and server-side flow, so the client secret is not embedded in this `.js` file.
 The client secret is in the configuration file for the web server that communicates with the OAuth provider.
 Users of the web data connector never have access to the client secret.

 Finally, note that the `config` object contains a version value, which is a date.
 You must include a version value each time you make a call to